oliwiah/Tesla_Battery_Range_Calc_React/README.md

 ## Warning

 Please make sure you refreshed the browser to check the loading animation I created :blush:

-## Comments

-I plan to use Flex instead of floats in this app to make it responsive.

 [PREVIEW MY APP](http://react-tesla-battery-range.surge.sh)